Unboxed-Software/solana-course/content/close-mint.md

 We are now going to create a function `createClosableMint` in a new file `src/create-mint.ts`.

 When creating a mint with close authority, we need three instructions: `SystemProgram.createAccount`, `createInitializeMintCloseAuthorityInstruction`, `createInitializeMintInstruction`.

-The first instruction `SystemProgram.createAccount` allocates space on the blockchain for the mint account.
-This instruction accomplishes three things:
- - Allocate `space`
- - Transfer `lamports` for rent
- - Assign to itself it's owning program

-The second instruction `createInitializeMintCloseAuthorityInstruction` initializes the close authority extension.

-The third instruction `createInitializeMintInstruction` initializes the mint.

-When the transaction is sent, a new mint account is created with the specified close authority.

 Inside of `src/create-mint.ts`, create the function `createClosableMint` with the following arguments:
 - `cluster` : The cluster to which connection points to